Creativity & Experimentation

 - Mildred Hunt Riddle Departmental Recognition Scholarship for Art

 - Lloyd E. Ligon Memorial Scholarship

-Students may apply for art participation awards at any time.
+Students may apply for talent-based art scholarships at any time.

 Art Studio Course Descriptions